bilozorov/hse/TF_of_IB/1 – Iceland_Economic_Analysis_Prompt.md

 14. **Wage Rates (Average)**: Present an overview of the average wage rates in Iceland, particularly in the energy sector, and how they affect the labor costs for renewable energy projects.
 15. **Unemployment Rates**: Provide current and historical unemployment data in Iceland, analyzing how labor availability and skills impact the renewable energy industry.

 Ensure that the analysis is data-driven, offering a holistic view of the economic environment's impact on Iceland’s renewable energy sector.
-Provide actionable insights for businesses considering entry or expansion in Iceland's renewable energy market."
+Provide actionable insights for businesses considering entry or expansion in Iceland's renewable energy market.

+Use facts, figures and be very specific and concrete to answer each point, back up your answers with references to sources.

+Save all answers in markdown format."